Eloquentia perfecta: 1534–1599: The early Jesuit order and the first Jesuit school

 The Jesuit order, or Society of Jesus, was founded in 1540 by Ignatius of Loyola (1491–1556) who was a Basque nobleman and soldier.
-After having his leg broken by a cannon ball in battle, Ignatius spent time recovering and studying scripture.
+After having his leg broken by a cannonball in battle, Ignatius spent time recovering and studying scripture.
 During his convalescence he underwent a spiritual awakening and decided to dedicate his life to serving God.
 He also decided that the best way to do this was to continue his education and join the clergy.

 In 1534, while attending the University of Paris, Ignatius along with several of his classmates decided to commit themselves to the service of the Lord and took vows of poverty, chastity, and obedience to the Pope.
 They imagined themselves as soldiers of the Lord and named their order Compañía de Jesús or Company of Jesus.
 It was not until 1540 that the order was recognized by the Pope and officially formed as the Society of Jesus or Jesuit Order.

 Education was not the original goal of the Jesuits.
 They had intended to work as missionaries to the Holy land, converting people to Christianity and saving souls.
-However in an effort to compete with Christian protestants and reformers in Europe a need was recognized by the Roman Catholic church for better educated clergy.
+However, in an effort to compete with Christian Protestants and reformers in Europe a need was recognized by the Roman Catholic church for better educated clergy.
 Through the Council of Trent (1546–63) the Jesuits were called on by the Pope to help improve the education of clergy.

 Ignatius and his six students took vows of poverty and chastity in an attempt to work for the conversion of Muslims.
 After being unable to travel to Jerusalem because of the Turkish wars, they went to Rome instead to meet with the pope and request permission to form a new religious order.
 In September 1540, Pope Paul III approved Ignatius’ outline of the Society of Jesus, and the Jesuit order was born.
 The Jesuits adhered to Ignatius's meditative practices, the Spiritual Exercises and centered their lives on active service rather than subdued monasticism.
 The Jesuit order played an important role in the Counter-Reformation and eventually succeeded in converting millions around the world to Catholicism.
 The Jesuit movement was founded in August 1534 by Ignatius de Loyola.